 Sift together the cake flour and ½ cup of the sugar.
 Set this aside.

-Sprinkle the remaining 1 cup of sugar over the top of the whites and mix on medium speed for no more than 10-20 seconds – you just want the sugar to be incorporated.
+Sprinkle the remaining 1 cup of sugar over the top of the egg white mixture and mix on medium speed for no more than 10-20 seconds.
+You just want the sugar to be incorporated—we’re not going for stiff peaks in this recipe.

 Now for the fun part: folding!